Dev-Abdullah-786/Dev-Abdullah-786/README.md

 - 👀 I’m interested in exploring new technologies, solving complex problems, and contributing to open source projects.

-- 🌱 I have skills in advanced JavaScript and TypeScript frameworks like React.js, Next.js, and Redux Toolkit for frontend development.
-Additionally, I specialize in backend technologies, including Node.js, Express.js, API design with Swagger, to build scalable and efficient web applications.
+- 🌱 I have strong experience in modern JavaScript and TypeScript ecosystems, specializing in frontend frameworks such as React.js, Next.js, and Redux Toolkit.
+On the backend, I work with Node.js, Express.js, and NestJS, along with RESTful API design and documentation using Swagger, to build scalable, maintainable, and high-performance web applications.

 - 💞️ I’m seeking collaborations on intriguing projects where I can leverage my skills and glean insights from fellow collaborators.
 Feel free to reach out if you have any exciting opportunities!